Skip to content

 Visualize Your Pandas Dataframe with PyGWalker

-PyGWalker (opens in a new tab) can simplify your data analysis and data visualization workflow, by turning your pandas dataframe (and polars dataframe) into a Tableau-style User Interface for visual exploration.
+PyGWalker (opens in a new tab) can simplify your data analysis and data visualization workflow, by turning your pandas dataframe (and polars dataframe) into a tableau-alternative User Interface for visual exploration.
 It integrates Jupyter Notebook (or other jupyter-based notebooks) with Graphic Walker, a different type of open-source alternative to Tableau.
 It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.

 Run in Kaggle (opens in a new tab)Run in Colab (opens in a new tab)